jonathom/coherence-docs/README.md

   * ubuntu docker image with complete SNAP: *works*
   * alpine docker image with S1tbx: nothing changes, same error
   * workflow directly on VM: nothing changes, same error

-* testing data locally: orbit 146, frame 173, 14.10., 20.10., 26.10.,

-* coherence:
+* so the overlap issue (sadly) did not cause all these jbals errors.
+* **summary**: looking at the same relative orbit:
+  * 12 day repeat-pass, same satellite, (almost) exact same frame, sometimes varying number of bursts
+  * 6 day revisit, different satellite, strongly varying overlap (sometimes much, sometimes little of the scene, e.g. only 3 bursts)
+  * coregistration can coregister scenes from the same rel. orbit, returning the overlapping bursts (secondary)

+* how to connect preprocessing and coherence validation in a proof of concept?
+* SNAP always saves the ref and sec images to the same file.
+I want to compute coherence form two secondaries, how to feed that to SNAP?
+* Trying to create a new GeoTIFF from the SNAP output, to calculate coherence only from secondary images
   * coreg into BEAM-DIMAP, deburst BEAM-DIMAP, export to GTIFF, coherence, *works*
-  * coreg into GTIFF, deburst GTIFF, coherence, *works*
+  * coreg into GTIFF, deburst GTIFF, coherence, *works* (so coherence from gtiff works)
-  * coreg into BEAM-DIMAP, deburst GTIFF, exchange bands, coherence
+  * coreg into BEAM-DIMAP, deburst GTIFF, exchange bands, coherence *...*, pending, cause I can't create a GTIFF with gdal that can be read into SNAP (tried `gdal_translate` (extract bands), `gdalbuildvrt` (stack bands), `gdal_translate` (write to `.tif`))
+* [issue at ODC-driver](https://github.com/SARScripts/openeo_odc_driver/issues/2), michele says hdr / img images (from BEAM-DIMAP folder) are used to store coregistered products at ODC backend
+* can I just switch BEAM-DIMAP files maybe?

 ## useful commands
 * `export PROJ_LIB=/usr/share/proj`
 * `source /home/petra/OTB-7.4.0-Linux64/otbenv.profile`
 * `gdalwarp -overwrite -t_srs EPSG:32632 coherence_ortho.tif coherence_ortho_32632.tif`
+* local testing data are orbit 146, frame 173, 14.10., 20.10., 26.10., (just for reference)